chitianhao/ts-arg-parse/ArgParser.en.rst

 ..
 Note::

    The 0 here is the number of arguments we expected.
-It can be also set to `INFINITE_ARG_NUM` to specify that this command expect all the arguments comes later (infinite).
+It can be also set to `INFINITE_ARG_N` to specify that this command expect all the arguments comes later (infinite).

 To add options to the parser or current command: